Exercise Economy / Efficiency

-The economy of motion (exercise economy, exercise efficiency) relates to the quantity of oxygen (ml.kg.min-1) required to move at a given speed or generate a specific amount of power.
-It has been shown to be an important predictor of endurance exercise performance in a number of endurance sports (cycling, swimming, running etc).
-And, can help to explain differences in endurance exercise performance between individuals.
+Exercise economy (sometimes referred to as the economy of motion, or efficiency) refers to the volume of oxygen (ml.kg.min-1) required to move at a given speed, power output, or work rate.
+It is a powerful predictor of endurance exercise performance in several endurance sports (cycling, swimming, running, etc).
+And can explain differences in endurance exercise performance between individuals.

-The economy of motion is influenced by a number of factors including: neuro-muscular co-ordination, % type I muscle fibres, elastic energy storage, joint stability and flexibility.
+The economy of motion is influenced by several factors including neuro-muscular co-ordination, % type I muscle fibers, elastic energy storage, joint stability and flexibility.

-Through training, and specifically through deliberate practice, we can achieve a greater level of co-ordination between muscle fibres, muscles, and groups of muscles.
-This greater level of coordination, leads to a greater the level of efficiency and reduces the energy cost of exercise.
+Through specialised training, we can achieve greater levels of coordination between muscle fibres, muscles, and groups of muscles.
+This improves exercise economy and reduces the energy cost of exercise.

 #3 Elastic energy storage

-An enhanced elastic energy storage and return is known to have a positive effect on exercise economy (Sawicki et al., 2009).
-This is particularly important in dynamic sports such as running where we convert potential and kinetic energy into elastic energy stored within the tendons and muscles.
-The ability to store and use this elastic energy can be improved by specific training such as max velocity training and plyometrics.
+An enhanced elastic energy storage has a positive effect on exercise economy (Sawicki et al., 2009).
+This is important in dynamic sports such as running, where we convert potential and kinetic energy into elastic energy stored within the tendons and muscles.

 #4 Joint stability, flexibility and efficiency

-Both increased joint stability and decreased flexibility appear to enhance exercise efficiency in dynamic sports like walking and running.
-Research has shown that decreased joint flexibility – particularly in the hip and calf regions – is associated with improved running economy (Jones 2002; Craib et al. 1996; Gleim et al. 1990) and walking economy (Hunter et al., 2008; Gleim et al. 1990).
-In support of this the use of orthotics – often used to reduce excessive pronation and increase stability – have been shown to positively influence running economy at lower intensities (Burke and Papuga 2012).
+Increased joint stability and reduced flexibility can enhance exercise efficiency in dynamic sports, like running.
+Researchers have found that reduced joint flexibility—particularly in the hip and calf regions—is associated with improved running economy (Jones 2002; Craib et al. 1996; Gleim et al. 1990) and walking economy (Hunter et al., 2008; Gleim et al. 1990).
+To support this, orthotics—often used to reduce excessive pronation and increase stability—have been found to improve running economy at lower intensities (Burke and Papuga 2012).

-Interestingly it is known that the Sit and reach range of motion is negatively associated with running economy (Jones 2002; Brown et al., 2011).
-And, when researchers looked at a gene that alters muscle tendon stiffness they found that the geneotype was significantly linked with endurance running performance (Brown et al., 2011).
+Interestingly, the Sit and reach range of motion is negatively associated with running economy (Jones 2002; Brown et al., 2011).
+And when researchers looked at a gene linked to muscle tendon stiffness, they found that the geneotype was linked with endurance running performance (Brown et al., 2011).

-Clearly, excessive flexibility and reduced stability will increase the work rate of muscles responsible for stabilising the joint.
-As such specific exercises to increase stability – specific strength and core stability exercises – can help to increase stability and improve exercise efficiency.
+Clearly, excessive flexibility and reduced stability increases the work rate of stabilising muscles.
+With this in mind, specific exercises that increase stability—strength and core stability exercises—may help to increase stability and improve exercise efficiency.

 #5.
 Symmetry and exercise efficiency

-Not surprisingly symmetry is an important factor affecting efficiency.
 So, what do we mean by symmetry?
-We can look at symmetry in two ways:
+We can view symmetry in two ways:

-2) Symmetry, in terms of applying equal amounts of force on the left and right sides of our body.
+2) The ability to apply equal amounts of force on the left and right sides of our body.

-Clearly, both ways of looking at this are important, however in terms of sports performance; it’s the ability to apply force equally on both sides of your body that’s vital for efficiency.
-Much like the way wheel alignment is important for car efficiency, any imbalances can reduce efficiency and increase wear and tear.
+In terms of sports performance, it’s the ability to apply force equally on both sides of your body that is vital for efficiency.
+Much like the way wheel alignment is essential for car efficiency, any imbalances will reduce efficiency and increase wear and tear.

-This is particularly true in sports like swimming and running where imbalances can have a significant effect on efficiency.
+This is important in sports, like swimming and running where imbalances can reduce efficiency.
 In fact, a recent study found that ground contact time imbalances significantly reduced running efficiency.

 #6 Genetics and efficiency

-Research has shown that exercise efficiency is a key factor in endurance exercise race performance (Hausswirth and Lehénaff 2001; Morgan et al., 1989; Williams and Cavanagh 1987; Scrimgeour et al., 1986; Conley and Krahenbuhl 1980;).
+Research has shown that exercise economy is a key factor in endurance exercise performance (Hausswirth and Lehénaff 2001; Morgan et al., 1989; Williams and Cavanagh 1987; Scrimgeour et al., 1986; Conley and Krahenbuhl 1980;).

-It can help to explain difference in endurance performance between individuals.
-In fact, there appears to be wide variation in exercise economy between individuals with 30-40% variation in running economy between individual runners (Joyner, 1991; Conley & Krahenbuhl, 1980; Farrell et al. 1979;) and 20-30% variation in cycling economy between individual cyclists (Coyle, 1995).
+It can help to explain differences in endurance performance between individuals.
+There appears to be wide variation between individuals, with 30-40% variation in running economy between individual runners (Joyner, 1991; Conley & Krahenbuhl, 1980; Farrell et al. 1979;) and 20-30% variation in cycling economy between individual cyclists (Coyle, 1995).

-As with other factors like the lactate threshold, we can improve exercise efficiency through specific training.
-Not surprisingly, any improvement in exercise economy will lead to improved endurance exercise performance (Coyle F, 2005; Jones, 1998; Toussaint and Hollander 1994 Krahenbuhl et al., 1989; Conley et al., 1984;).
+As with other performance factors—like the lactate threshold, VO2 max etc—we can improve exercise economy through specialized training.
+This leads to improved endurance exercise performance (Coyle F, 2005; Jones, 1998; Toussaint and Hollander 1994 Krahenbuhl et al., 1989; Conley et al., 1984;).

-A number of studies have found that running economy accounts for a significant amount of variation in long distance running performance.
-In fact many researchers consider running efficiency to be key to success in long distance running events.
+Several studies have established that running economy accounts for a significant amount of the variation in long distance running performance.
+And many researchers consider this vital for success in distance running events.

-It was found to be highly predictive of 10km running performance (Williams and Cavanagh 1987; Conley and Krahenbuhl 1980;) and Marathon race performance (Sjödin B, and Svedenhag J. 1985).
+Researchers have discovered it to be highly predictive of 10km running performance (Williams and Cavanagh 1987; Conley and Krahenbuhl 1980;) and Marathon performance (Sjödin B, and Svedenhag J. 1985).
 However, research into the importance of running economy over middle distance events is less conclusive.

-Performance during an 800m running was not found to be predicted by running performance (Craig and Morgan 1998), whilst it was found to be modestly predictive of 3km race performance (Grant et al., 1997).
+Performance during 800m running was not predicted by running economy (Craig and Morgan 1998).
+It was moderately predictive of 3km race performance (Grant et al., 1997).

-When looking at 5km running performance and running economy there have been mixed results – one study found that running economy had only a modest effect on 5km running performance (Ramsbottom et al., 1987) whilst another study found it to be highly predictive of 5k running performance (Paavolainen et al., 1999).
+One study found running economy had only a modest effect on 5km running performance (Ramsbottom et al., 1987), while another found it highly predictive of 5k running performance (Paavolainen et al., 1999).

 The VO2-speed relationship running

-An important consideration with exercise economy is the relationship between VO2 and speed.
-As exercise intensity increases the oxygen cost should increase linearly, however the rate of increase (gradient) varies between individuals.
+An important consideration is the relationship between VO2 and speed.
+As exercise intensity increases, the oxygen cost rises linearly, however the rate of increase (gradient) varies between individuals.

-This is particularly important when assessing running economy where athletes with a high rate of increase in oxygen cost tend to have greater efficiency at slower speeds (e.g. marathon pace), whereas athletes with a low rate of increase tend to have better economy over faster speeds such as 3k-5k pace (Daniels and Daniels, 1992).
+This is important when assessing running economy.
+Athletes with a high rate of increase in oxygen cost have greater efficiency at slower speeds (e.g. marathon pace), whereas athletes with a low rate of increase tend to have better economy over faster speeds, such as 3k-5k pace (Daniels and Daniels, 1992).

 Endurance cycling efficiency